 Request a Consultation

-The Office of Education Scholarship offers consultation services for all stages of investigation.
+The Office of Education Scholarship offers consultation services for all stages of an investigation.

 Request a consultation online

 These resources are meant to help you clearly define your idea, possibly the most important step of your project.
 Ideas change and evolve over time and these resources will help guide you through this process.

 First, you will need to formulate your question and better identify the perceived educational gap.
 Are you trying to

 - create a new intervention, material, product or resource that fulfills a specific educational purpose? (e.g. an app, web-based materials, curriculum units or teaching modules, an evaluation framework, or a new model by which to learn a skill)

 - test a new/old idea, tool, curriculum, evaluation techniques?